vicky1997/mcdust/docs/source/inputoutput.rst

 ============
 Input
 ++++++
-There are two required input files to run a simulation with mcdust, setup.par and prepocs.opt.
+There are two required input files to run a simulation with mcdust, :code:`setup.par` and :code:`prepocs.opt`.
 The details are each file are explained below.

 Input file 1: :code:`setup.par`
 -----------------------